Learn the signs and symptoms of a stroke

 - Reduce blood sugar

-Dr. Gupta says those preventative actions are also important because they are within your control.
+Dr. Woodruff says those preventative actions are also important because they are within your control.
 Other things like age, family history, race and gender are not.

 If you think someone is having a stroke, call 9-1-1 immediately.
 For more information about signs, symptoms and how to respond, visit the American Stroke Association or the CDC stroke webpage.